 Oriented strand board (OSB) strength and stiffness are based on span ratings and not affected by the wood species.

-APA plywood and OSB structural panels are manufactured to meet minimum performance criteria given in several standards including Voluntary Product Standard PS 1-09, Structural Plywood, Form L870, and Voluntary Product Standard PS 2-10, Performance Standard for Wood-Based Structural-Use Panels, Form S350.
-To qualify for a given Span Rating under the standards, a panel must meet all of the criteria for that rating.
+APA plywood and OSB structural panels are manufactured to meet minimum performance criteria given in several standards including Voluntary Product Standard PS 1, Structural Plywood, Form L870, and Voluntary Product Standard PS 2, Performance Standard for Wood-Based Structural-Use Panels, Form S350.
+To qualify for a given span rating under the standards, a panel must meet all of the criteria for that rating.
 As a result, mechanical properties that are characteristic of APA wood structural panels are typically greater than the minimum necessary to pass one criterion.

 APA trademarked panels are commonly produced in two bond classifications: Exterior and Exposure 1.
 The bond classification relates to glue bond, and thus to structural integrity.
 Choose the correct bond classification for your application.
-Both Exterior and Exposure 1 panels are bonded with fully waterproof glue
+Both Exterior and Exposure 1 panels are bonded with moisture-resistant glue

 Exposure 1 panels may be used for applications which are not permanently exposed to the weather.
 These panels are intended to resist the effects of moisture due to construction delays or other similar conditions.
 In addition, Exposure 1 panels may be used where exposure to the outdoors is on the underside only, such as roof overhangs.